aayushbansal/PixelNet/models/analysis/README.md

 ## Notes:

 1. The models used for Table-2 are contained in this folder.
+Refer to Section 4.2 (Linear vs. MLP) for this folder.

 2. Note that we fine-tune the pretrained ImageNet model for this analysis, and we use hypercolumn features from conv-{1_2, 2_2, 3_3, 4_3, 5_3, 7} layers.